Macrosoma bahiata

-Macrosoma bahiata is a moth-like butterfly species described by Rudolf Felder and Alois Friedrich Rogenhofer in 1875.
+Macrosoma bahiata is a moth-like butterfly species described by Cajetan von Felder and Alois Friedrich Rogenhofer in 1875.
 It belongs to the family Hedylidae.
 Originally it belonged to the genus Phellinodes.
 Malcolm J. Scoble combined it with Macrosoma in 1986.

 Distribution

 The species is found in East Mexico, Quintana Roo Territory through Central America to Lima, Peru.
 East to Belém, Bahia, Brazil at the mouth of the Amazon.

 Description

 Wings

 M. bahiata has wings of greyish brown ground colour.
 The apex of the forewing is dark brown and very weakly emarginate.
 Small white marks are usually merged at proximal edge of dark apical patch.
 And prominent, dark, postmedial spot towards middle of wing is found.

 The length of the forewing is 19–24 mm.

 Genitalia

 Male

 Following are the characteristics of the male genitalia: